 It's important to make sure we have your current e-mail address.
 That is the e-mail where temporary passwords are sent if you are locked out and where you receive notices when you have new messages in your member inbox.

-How do I change my personal physician?
+How do I change my bank card information?

 Personal Online Services

 I don't see all services, such as e-mailing my doctor.